Video review for Women’s World Cup backed by FIFA panel

-ZURICH — A FIFA panel overseeing Women’s World Cup preparations has recommended using video review to help referees.
+ZURICH — The FIFA panel overseeing Women’s World Cup preparations recommended on Monday using video review to help referees, clearing the path for final confirmation next week.

-FIFA says its organizing committee for competitions wants the technology and video assistants to help women referees at the June 7-July 7 tournament in France.

-The plan has strong backers in FIFA President Gianni Infantino and UEFA leader Aleksander Ceferin, also the chairman of Monday’s panel.
+The plan has strong backers in FIFA President Gianni Infantino and UEFA leader Aleksander Ceferin, who chaired Monday’s meeting of the organizing committee for world soccer competitions.

-Final approval is needed from FIFA’s ruling council meeting next week in Miami.
+At a meeting in Miami next week, FIFA’s ruling council is set to ratify video assistants being deployed to help women referees at the June 7-July 7 tournament in France.

-The Video Assistant Referees (VARs) will likely include men helping advise all-female teams of referees and assistants.
+The video assistant referees will likely include men helping advise all-female teams of referees and assistants.
 No domestic women’s competition uses VAR.

+The Associated Press revealed in February that FIFA was set to use VAR at its women’s showpiece after months of uncertainty.

 Some men with experience working as VARs at the 2018 World Cup in Russia took part in trials at a boys’ youth tournament in Qatar last month with Women’s World Cup match officials.